 Azure Boards is a project management solution that integrates with the larger Azure DevOps suite to encompass the full DevOps lifecycle, including Pipelines, Repos, and Test Plans.
 Azure Boards has Kanban boards, team dashboards, and custom reporting to track every stage of development, and it offers advanced analytics so you always know the status of your project.
 The tool also provides pre-built and custom workflows to ensure you can capture every task.

 AWS DevOps is a comprehensive suite of tools to manage pipelines and develop software in the same stack.
+This software project management solution falls under the Infrastructure as a Service (IaaS) cloud computing category.
 The built-in tools CodePipeline, CodeBuild, CodeDeploy, and CodeStar support the entire DevOps lifecycle and can be deployed in the cloud or on local machines.
 In addition, AWS Marketplace provides access to thousands of additional tools for enhanced project management and development capabilities.

 GitLab is an application designed for the full DevOps lifecycle with a focus on managing team members' assignments and project organization.
 GitLab uses issues to track tasks and labels, milestones, and iterations to categorize these issues for better coordination.
 In addition, the platform offers visualizations to quickly view progress toward goals and even integrates with code merge requests to directly correlate issues and milestones to developers' work in real time.